What is Sweet and Sour Pork?

 Instructions

-- Mix the sweet and sour sauce ingredients well and set aside.
+- Mix the Sweet and Sour Sauce ingredients well, and set aside.

-- Strain the dry ingredients of the frying batter and then add in the egg, water, and cooking oil to form a thick batter.
+- Strain the dry ingredients for the Frying Batter, then add the egg, water, and cooking oil to form a thick batter.
+Once the pork is well-marinated, transfer the pieces into the batter and ensure they are well coated.

-- When the pork is well-marinated, transfer the pork pieces into the batter and make sure they are well coated.
-In a deep skillet, add in the cooking oil enough for deep-frying.
+- In a deep skillet, add enough cooking oil for deep frying.
 Once the oil is hot, deep fry the pork pieces until they turn golden brown.
-Dish out and drain on paper towels.
+Remove them and drain on paper towels.

-- Heat up a wok and add in some cooking oil.
-Add in the chopped garlic and stir fry until light brown, then follow by the bell peppers and pineapple pieces.
-Stir fry until you smell the peppery aroma from the peppers and then add in the sweet and sour sauce.
-As soon as the sauce thickenens, transfer the pork into the wok and stir well with the sauce.
-Add in the chopped scallions, do a few quick stirs, dish out and serve hot with steamed white rice.
+- Heat up a wok and add some cooking oil.
+Add the chopped garlic and stir fry until light brown, then add the bell peppers and pineapple pieces.
+Stir fry until you can smell the peppery aroma from the peppers, then add the sweet and sour sauce.

-Nutrition Information
+Nutrition

 Made this last night for dinner and it was delicious!
 My husband has asked me to make it again.